Shubhra-1/AT4PM/Solutions.md

 <img src="./images/S26%20OCR.png" width="490" title="OCR" />

 ## S27.
 Electronic reading
-It is a software that reads the text.
-It helps in enabling the user in accessing the documents including shifting pages etc.
+It is a software that helps in reading the text.
+This includes turning the pages, making notes, highlighting points, etc.

 ## S28.
 Electronic references
-These are software features that enable managing citations and referencing documents electronically.
-These electronic libraries and e-books ensure citations.
+These are software features that enable managing citations and referencing of the documents, electronically.
+These electronic libraries and e-books ensure easy referencing.

 ## S29.
 Virtual assistance
 It is a tool that enable users to perform different functions like opening applications, taking dictations and much more, simply by  the use of voice commands.